sikopet/blog/posts/linux-performance-analysis.md

      13:03:23 up 8 days, 13:06,  2 users,  load average: 1.13, 1.31, 1.38

 * 5, 10, and 15-minute averages
-* process waiting for input (e.g. from keyboard, network) are not considered ready to run - only processes that are actually doing something contribute to load average
+* processes waiting for input (from keyboard, network) are not considered ready to run - only processes that are actually doing something (including wating for disk I/O) contribute to load average
 * on a single-core system - 1 means that the CPU is exactly at capacity, i.e. the CPU has just enough to do all the time
 * on a multi-core system - if number of cores = load average all cores are exactly at capacity